wing168/BM-tech-challenge/README.md

 This challenge was to create a simple web application with a login screen which takes a username and a password.
 Once authorised, it will navigate the user to another page which will display the policy details.

-The app I have built is a first iteration and I would welcome any feedback!
+The app built is a first iteration and I would welcome any feedback!

 ### How to run the app